KB.JPG

 2023 - present | she/her

-Casey Gallagher is a native Houstonian who graduated from TAMUCC with a B.Sc. in Biology and a Minor in Studio art.
+Casey Gallagher is a native Houstonian who graduated from TAMUCC with a B.Sc. in Biology and a Minor in Studio Art.
 She has a deep connection to the aquatic world, as she is a swimmer, SCUBA diver, sailor, and hobby aquarium keeper.
-She will pursue a career in marine aquaculture and conservation.
-While currently employed by TAMUCC as a Research Technician for the Bahr Lab conducting aquarium-based research, she will begin a Marine Biology Masters Program in Fall 2023.
+She plans to pursue a career in marine aquaculture and conservation.
+Currently, her research project is focused on developing a coral color card to help us understand how coral calorimetry is linked to the health of Caribbean corals.
+The end goal is to create an in-field color card to engage end-users and citizen scientists in monitoring bleaching events on Caribbean coral reefs.

 kate gomez-rangel, b.sc.
 M.sc. student